apache/tvm/docs/dev/microtvm_design.rst

 The TVM C runtime depends on user-supplied functions to measure time on-device.
 Users should implement ``TVMPlatformTimerStart`` and ``TVMPlatformTimerStop``.
-These functions should measure wall clock time, so there are some pitfalls in implementing this function:
+These functions should measure wall clock time, so there are some pitfalls in implementing these functions:

 1. If the CPU could halt or sleep during a computation (i.e. if it is being done on an accelerator), a cycle counter should likely not be used as these tend to stop counting while the CPU is asleep.